PaluchowskiMatthew/ADA-Orion/README.md

 	- Heatmaps
 	- Aggregation of weighted variables
 	- Mapping of one city to another city
-	- Display on in HTML
+	- Display findings in HTML

 4. Presentation and report of the project